 Prior to any mechanical running test, a check for “soft feet” shall be made.
 After the machine has been aligned, shimmed, and firmly secured to the test base, a dial indicator micrometer oriented in the vertical direction shall be attached at the mounting foot to be checked.
 The micrometer is then zeroed, the mounting bolt or bolts loosened at the foot, and the change in micrometer reading noted.
 If the micrometer reading exceeds 0.025 mm (0.001 in.), the mounting requires cleaning or re-shimming.
 This soft foot check shall be performed at each mounting foot with the other feet secured until all micrometer change readings are less than 0.025 mm (0.001 in.).
 If there are intermediate bases, this check shall be performed at each interface between the machine and the test floor.

-During the shop running test of the assembled machine, vibration measurements shall be made with the machine properly shimmed and securely fastened to a massive foundation (see Note 1 to 4.4.6.1.3) or test floor stand.
+6.3.1.17 During the shop running test of the assembled machine, vibration measurements shall be made with the machine properly shimmed and securely fastened to a massive foundation or a test floor stand that satisfies the characteristics of a massive foundation (see Note 1 to 4.4.6.1.3).
 Elastic mounts are not permitted.
 Routine Test

 Each machine shall be given a routine test to demonstrate that it is free from mechanical and electrical defects.
-These tests shall be conducted in accordance with the applicable portions of NEMA MG 1, IEEE 112, IEC 60034-2.
+These tests shall be conducted and test results for all testing specified shall be provided to the purchaser in accordance with the applicable portions of API 541, NEMA MG 1, IEEE 112, IEC 60034-2-1, or IEC 60034-2-2.
 The tests shall include the following items.

 Measurement of no-load current (each phase).